asad-cuet/A-Python-Flask-Based-Tool-for-Semester-Attendance-Analysis/README.md

 ## Attendance Excel File Data Format
 In "Some Demo Attendance Files" Folder some files are given as sample of attendance data.
-You can use these files for testing project.
+You can use these files for testing the project.